 There are two types of profiles in NationBuilder: people and organizations.
 Relationships between people and organizations can be defined within profiles.
 When a person is connected to an organization, a contact logged within a person’s profile can also be added to the organization’s profile.
 This allows the organization profile to be a central hub of contact within a nation.
 Similarly, both people and organizations can be placed on paths.
 Add an organization to a path if the goal is to move your nation’s relationship with the organization forward.

 Since organizations are comprised of people, generally the same fields are available within both types of profiles.
 A couple of key distinctions to keep in mind: an organization’s name is stored in the last name field and its address is stored as the work address.
-Both people and organizations have support status and can have support level.
+Both people and organizations have a support status and can have a support level.

 Supporters and prospects